escobard/blockchains-nd/part3/project4/README.md

 # Project 4 - Blockchains ND - Star Registration Notary Service

-This API uses the bitcoin protocol to validate and sign blocks from a locally hosted private blockchain network.
+This API uses the bitcoin protocol to validate and sign blocks from a locally hosted network, using a private blockchain protocol.

 ## Project Criteria